Following the Lam-rim Stages in Progressive Order

 We also saw that the lam-rim is something we need to go over and over and over again.
 As we gradually learn more of the Dharma teachings, we’ll need to go back and connect each point to all to the various other points of the lam-rim, because they all network and reinforce each other.
 In this way, we’ll gain more depth in our understanding and development.
 In addition, if we incorporate the motivating emotions of love and compassion from the advanced scope at each of the graduated stages as a supplement to the motivational emotion that’s specified in the teachings of that scope, then, our whole practice will fit within the sphere of Mahayana practice.

 I wouldn’t quite call this “great compassion,” though.
 Compassion in general is the wish for others to be free of suffering and the causes of suffering.
 That’s sufficient here.
-Great compassion is where we wish for everyone to be free of the deepest type of suffering, the all-encompassing affecting suffering from having recurring aggregates.
-Its great in the sense that it is extended equally to absolutely every limited being with the same intensity as that of a loving mother fro her only child.
+Great compassion is where we wish for everyone to be free of the deepest type of suffering, the all-pervasively affecting suffering from having recurring aggregates.
+Its great in the sense that it is extended equally to absolutely every limited being with the same intensity as that of a loving mother for her only child.
 This might be a bit too much to include in our development of the lam-rim here.